Császármorzsa - Kaiserschmarrn - Emperor's Mess Recipe

 15 minutes

 Kaiser Franz Joseph's favourite sweet treat, Kaiserschmarrn (Emperor's Mess), is a traditional Austrian dish of shredded fluffy pancake served with rum-soaked raisins.
 However, ever the inventors, Hungarians have also taken this dessert to their hearts but with a twist.
-The recipe for Császármorzsa is simplified by making a crumble from the pancake batter, and it is served with dollops of delicious apricot jam instead—an easy and comforting meal, perfect for a lazy Sunday brunch.
+The recipe for Császármorzsa or Smarni is simplified by making a crumble from the pancake batter, and it is served with dollops of delicious strawberry jam instead—an easy and comforting meal.

 Ingredients